ibm-cloud-docs/assistant/deploy-web-chat.md

 ### Passing sensitive data
 {: #deploy-web-chat-security-encrypt}

-You can optionally copy the public key that is provided by IBM, and use it to add an additional level of encryption to support passing sensitive data from the Web Chat.
+You can optionally copy the public key that is provided by IBM, and use it to add an additional level of encryption to support passing sensitive data from the web chat.

 Use this method to send sensitive information in messages that come from your website, such as a information about a customer's loyalty level, a user ID, or security tokens to use in webhooks that you call from your dialog.
 Information that is passed to your assistant in this way is stored in a private variable in your assistant.
-Private variables cannot be seen by customers and are never sent back to the Web Chat.
+Private variables cannot be seen by customers and are never sent back to the web chat.

 For example, you might start a business process for a VIP customer that is different from the process you start for less important customers.
 You likely do not want non-VIPs to know that they are categorized as such.
 But you must pass this informataion to your dialog because it changes the route of the conversation.
 You can pass the customer MVP status as an encrypted variable.
 This private context variable will be available for use by the dialog, but not by anything else.

-1. From the Web Chat configuration page, copy the public key from the **IBM provided public key** field.
+1. From the web chat configuration page, copy the public key from the **IBM provided public key** field.
 1. From your website, write a function that signs a JSON Web Token.

-    For example, the following NodeJS code snippet shows a function that accepts a userID and payload content and sends it to the Web Chat.
+    For example, the following NodeJS code snippet shows a function that accepts a userID and payload content and sends it to the web chat.
 If a payload is provided, its content is encrypted and signed with the IBM public key.

     ```javascript
     // Sample NodeJS code on your server.